aiwc/test_world/README.md

 **Directory Description**

-1. controllers: Contains programs for managing AI Soccer simulation system.

-**Programs in this directory are managed by us and need not be modified**
+1. controllers: Contains programs for managing AI Soccer simulation system. **(Programs in this directory are managed by us and need not be modified)**

 soccer_robot: Program that changes robot wheel movements based on received data.

 supervisor: Referee program that manages AI Soccer game.

+2. examples: Contains sample programs participants can refer to. **(Participants should implement AI Soccer program similar to samples in this directory)**

+common: Contains a basic interface for information handling and communication with the simulator.

+extlibs: Contains external libraries used in sample programs

+random_walk: Program that orders its team's robots to move randomly.

+skeleton-cpp: Program that orders its team's robots to move forward at maximum available velocity.

+team_a_data & team_b_data: Directory where participants' program may store some files if needed.

+3. extlibs: Contains external libraries used in AI Soccer simulator. **(Files in this directory are managed by us and need not be modified)**

+4. protos: Contains AI Soccer object models (robot, ball, stadium, etc.) **(Files in this directory are managed by us and need not be modified)**

+5. worlds: Contains AI Soccer simulation world file **(Files in this directory can be run using Webots Robot Simulator)**

+aiwc_linux.wbt: Webots world file for linux aiwc_windows.wbt: Webots world file for windows